avikde/robobee3d/README.md

 - Create a branch and push to it
 - Create a pull request to merge
 - master should always have working code for everyone to use

+# Julia

+- Download from official or use choco
+- install Ipopt.jl -- have to do `Pkg.build("Ipopt")` after following the instructions.
+- try the hs071.jl test in flapopt